behroozsepehry/exercise-solver/README.md

 ## What's included

 * `solve.py`: combined ILP solver with **integrated day assignment** using PuLP and CBC.
+* `config.json`: JSON configuration file containing all tunable parameters, muscle targets, and exercise definitions.
 * `assign_pairs_to_days()` function: Additional ILP to assign pairs to days, handling conflicts with slacks for feasibility.
 * **Machine constraint system**: Prevents pairing exercises that use the same equipment (chest press, leg press, cable machines, etc.) to reduce workout adjustment time.
-* Exercise pool and muscle definitions embedded in the script.
+* Exercise pool and muscle definitions loaded from `config.json`.
 The exercise pool is compact and uses compound, time-efficient movements (machines, bands, and bodyweight).

 ---